Physician Quality Programs

 HMPAQ Partnership Strategy:

-- Provide expert guidance on CMS and Managed Care Quality Programs in support of independent physicians: Physician Quality Reporting System (PQRS), Bridges to Excellence (BTE) & Medicare Care Shared Savings Plan (MSSP).
+- Provide expert guidance on CMS and Managed Care Quality Programs in support of independent physicians: Merit Based Incentive Payment System (MIPS), BCBSTX Bridges to Excellence (BTE) & GI Quality Improvement Consortium (GIQuIC).

 - Build a Network of Physician Population Health Partners for Houston Methodist Employees/Spouses and other self-insured Houston Direct-to-Employer opportunities.